 “But I think even more crucial is what happens after 2030; because we will still have a long way to travel in terms of creating greater equality in our economies and societies.”

 “This is because there are big trade-offs between the Goals, so they cannot be achieved in isolation.
-For example, to achieve Goal 8 on economic progress would be impossible without also making progress on Goal 2 (zero hunger) or Goal 4 (quality education).
+For example, achieving Goal 8 on economic progress would be impossible without also making progress on Goal 2 (zero hunger) or Goal 4 (quality education).

 “From the research I have seen, we are on a good path towards many of the Goals,” he adds.
 “But I think even more crucial is what happens after 2030; because we will still have a long way to travel in terms of creating greater equality in our economies and societies.